 In the TIA Determination Worksheet, the rezoning application lists a proposed volume of over 2,500 trips per day from development of the 3M tract.
-However, a TIA document prepared for the eventual development of the entire 3M property indicates that there will be over 13,300 trips generated each weekday following the final phase of the entire development in 2028.
-Even if only 40 percent of the site traffic enters and exits from the service road, that amounts to over 5,000 additional trips, half of which will exit northbound.
+However, a TIA document prepared for the eventual development of the entire 3M property indicates that there will be over 15,000 trips generated each weekday following the final phase of the entire development in 2028.
+Even if only 40 percent exits to the service road, that amounts to over 3,000 additional vehicles per day traveling northbound.
 Including an expected increase in traffic of one percent per year, the total weekday volume will be over 32,000 vehicles per day on the service road between Tweed Ct and Riata Trace Pkwy after the final phase of the development of the entire 3M property.
-Additional redevelopment of Research Park in the area of Oak Knoll Dr and Research Blvd is very likely to result in even higher traffic volumes.
+Additional redevelopment of Research Park in the area of Oak Knoll Dr, Research Blvd, and Riata Trace Pkwy is very likely to result in even higher traffic volumes.